mkdika/zkmvvmcrud8/readme.md

 ## Troubleshoot
-* Try to search with google or [stackOverFlow](https://stackoverflow.com/) first, most of you questions supposed to be have been asked by others ;)
+* Try to search with google or [stackOverFlow](https://stackoverflow.com/) first, most of your questions supposed to be asked by others.